storacha/RFC/rfc/roundabout-ucan-retrieval.md

 }
 ```

-We will augment `Segment` with header(s) that should be added to all HTTP requests:
+We will augment `Segment` sources with header(s) that should be added to HTTP requests:

 ```go
 type Segment struct {